bgoonz/docs-collection/github/communities/moderating-comments-and-conversations/locking-conversations.md

 ---
 title: Locking conversations
-intro: 'Repository owners and collaborators, and people with write access to a repository, can lock conversations on issues, pull requests, and commits permanently or temporarily to defuse a heated interaction.'
+intro: "Repository owners and collaborators, and people with write access to a repository, can lock conversations on issues, pull requests, and commits permanently or temporarily to defuse a heated interaction."
 redirect_from:
   - /articles/locking-conversations
   - /github/building-a-strong-community/locking-conversations
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Community
 ---